Plenituz/barbe-serverless/docs/references/aws_function.md

 &nbsp;&nbsp;&nbsp;&nbsp;`maximum_record_age_in_seconds` (Optional, integer) The maximum age of a record that Lambda sends to a function for processing

+&nbsp;&nbsp;&nbsp;&nbsp;`maximum_retry_attempts` (Optional, integer) The maximum number of times to retry when the function returns an error.
+Only available for stream sources (DynamoDB and Kinesis).
+Minimum and default of -1 (forever), maximum of 10000.

 &nbsp;&nbsp;&nbsp;&nbsp;`bisect_batch_on_function_error` (Optional, boolean) If the function returns an error, split the batch in two and retry

 &nbsp;&nbsp;&nbsp;&nbsp;`tumbling_window_in_seconds` (Optional, boolean) The duration in seconds of a processing window for [AWS Lambda streaming analytics](https://docs.aws.amazon.com/lambda/latest/dg/with-kinesis.html#services-kinesis-windows)